hankster/Neckerworld/README.md

 ### Objectives

-Three guiding principals of the human visual system:
+Three guiding principles of the human visual system:

 >Find something to eat
 >